About Hermitage No-Kill Cat Shelter

 Secretary

 Kate Durfee has been volunteering with The Hermitage since November 2021 and is excited to give back to The Hermitage by serving on the Board of Directors.
-A graduate from Arizona State University, Kate works as a legal assistant at a law firm which specializes in estate planning, incorporation and LLC formation.
+A graduate from Arizona State University, Kate works as a technical writer.
 Kate has nearly two years’ experience as a volunteer grant writer for animal care organizations.
-After moving back to Tucson several years ago, Kate adopted a rescued cat who is a beloved rascal and is so appreciative of The Hermitage for providing a loving forever home for cats who haven't found one through adoption.
+After moving back to Tucson several years ago, Kate adopted a rescued cat.
+He is a beloved rascal!
+Kate is so appreciative of The Hermitage for providing a loving forever home for cats who haven't found one through adoption.

 Katie Filous